-7.1.1.3 Sources of knowledge of hydrogen
+6.2.1.1.3 Sources of knowledge of hydrogen

 Gasfitters gained their knowledge about hydrogen from a number of sources.
 These sources indicate where gasfitters are most likely to gain information about future changes to industry, such as the introduction of hydrogen fuels.
-Knowledge of hydrogen was gained by direct participation in industry groups and committees (not including manufacturers) (n=3); self-initiated discussion with manufacturers (n=3); Master Plumbers, VBA and ESV led training/information sessions (n=2); research (n=2); Emails from VBA, Master Plumbers and ESV and social media (n=2) or working with hydrogen in the commercial sector (n=1).
+Knowledge of hydrogen was gained by direct participation in industry groups and committees (not including manufacturers) (n=3); self-initiated discussion with manufacturers (n=3); Master Plumbers, VBA and ESV led training/information sessions (n=2); research (n=3); Emails from VBA, Master Plumbers and ESV and social media (n=2) or working with hydrogen (n=2).

-7.1.2 Formal and informal ongoing learning
+6.2.1.2 Formal and informal ongoing learning